Get,

 10 Foods To Reduce Body Heat Naturally

-In the summer, many of us feel dehydrated and lack energy, which is another sign that we have been smashed by heat.
-In summer, we need to take care of our bodies.
-From eating right to changing our lifestyle, we can overcome and protect ourselves from the harmful effects of summer.
+In the summer, many of us feel dehydrated and lack energy, which are common signs that indicate that we have been affected by heat.
+That’s why it’s crucial to take extra care of ourselves during the hotter months.
+By adopting health habits, such as eating well and changing our lifestyle, we can protect our bodies from the summer heat2.

 Why Does Body Heat Rise?

-Here are the most common causes of increased body heat:
+Here are the most common causes of increased body heat2,3:

-• Similarly, the sun itself can result in heatstroke or sunstroke.
+• Similarly, long exposures to the sun can result in heatstroke or sunstroke.
 Often this happens if you sweat too much to combat the heat or your body is dehydrated and hence does not have enough water.

 • Getting a microbial infection (such as from bacteria, viruses or fungi) is one of the most common reasons for increased body heat.
 Our immune system’s natural response to an infection is to raise your core temperature in an effort to kill off the infection.

-• A relatively rare condition called a thyroid storm can also result in high body heat.
-A thyroid storm occurs when there is an excessive amount of thyroid hormone produced and released into the body.
-The results can be severe and include sweating, a rapid heart rate, vomiting, jaundice and unusual pains.
+• A relatively rare condition called a thyroid storm can also result in increased body heat.
+A thyroid storm occurs when there is an excessive amount of thyroid hormones produced and released into the body.
+The results can be severe and include sweating, rapid heart rate, vomiting, jaundice, and unusual pains.

-Oranges to reduce body heat!
+Oranges can reduce body heat!
 Oranges are believed to be rich in water content that makes them a potential food to reduce body heat.
-They are also full of fibre that makes them a great option for those looking to lose weight and still feel full.
+They are also full of fibre, which makes them a great option for those looking to lose weight and still feel full.

 Dr. Siddharth Gupta, B.A.M.S, M.D (Ayu)